int128/gradle-ssh-plugin/README.md

   * `put(local, remote)` - Sends a file or directory to remote host.
   * `remote` - Remote host of current session.
 (Read only)

-Specification of the closure is defined in [interface OperationHandler](src/main/groovy/org/hidetake/gradle/ssh/api/OperationHandler.groovy).
+Specification of the closure is defined in the [interface OperationHandler](src/main/groovy/org/hidetake/gradle/ssh/api/OperationHandler.groovy).
 Note that the closure will be called in **execution** phase on Gradle.

 Above operations accepts option arguments.